QuickStopFire/Not-So-Dark-Forest/.github/README.md

 ## English (En)

-This mod/datapack changes the color of the grass in a Dark Forest and makes it the same as in a normal Forest.
+This mod/datapack changes the color of the grass in a Dark Forest and makes it the same as in a regular Forest.

 ### 📄 Details